 RESERVATION/WAITLIST SECURITY DEPOSIT

 If you have placed an “early reservation deposit”, (Before a litter is born) and the adoption can not proceed due on our part, the deposit can be refunded in full.
-For example, if we choose to cancel sale for any reason, do not get the color we expected or gender you wanted when you placed the reservation, or, if we cannot get you a kitten within a years time of deposit placement, we can refund your deposit, or, if you would still like to wait for your ideal kitten, you can also use the same deposit and transfer it to another future litter at any time while keeping your place in line.
+For example, if we choose to cancel sale for any reason, or, if we cannot offer you a kitten within a years time of deposit placement, we can refund your deposit, or, if you would still like to wait for your ideal kitten, you can also use the same deposit and transfer it to another future litter at any time while keeping your place in line.
 If you can no longer proceed with adoption on your part, a reservation deposit is refundable by half.
-Please note, once a kitten is chosen and held, the full amount of the deposit immediately becomes non-refundable.
+Please note, once a kitten is chosen and held, the full amount of the deposit immediately becomes non-refundable and non-transferable.

 Security deposits are set in place to ensure adopters have truly considered their decision to adopt, are committed to their decision, and are 100% serious about adopting a kitten.
 We consider the decision to place a security deposit as a “good faith” agreement of commitment between the buyer and the breeder.
 If the adoption of a kitten cannot proceed due on our part, we will offer a full refund of the deposit amount.
 For example: if a queen does not become pregnant, if we cannot provide a kitten within the discussed timeframe, or miscarriage of a litter you are hoping to adopt from).